SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 Delete

-- The device has no user-serviceable parts.
+- The device has no user serviceable parts.
 If your installation has become damaged, parts should be replaced.

 Key areas to examine during inspection: